buraltintas/recipe-book/README.md

 Simple recipe book that built with React.

-You can add or view recipes with a book layout or with search bar.
+You can add recipes or view recipes with a book layout or find with search bar.

+tarif-kitabim.netlify.app/